+It can be difficult to dress for your new shape of pregnancy, specially as you don’t know how your body is going to change.
 It’s not uncommon to increase your bra size during pregnancy, sometimes even as much as two cup sizes.
 If you’re already well-endowed in the breast region, you’re probably feeling a little self-conscious and wondering just how you’re going to cope with even more growth in that area.

 Firstly, a well-fitted maternity bra does wonders.
 Not only will it provide you with the optimum support essential during your pregnancy, supporting your changing breast size and ensuring the healthy functioning of your milk glands, a good quality maternity bra will also provide convenience during breastfeeding so can be worn throughout your pregnancy and during breastfeeding.
 And you’ll feel amazing!